-Counterfeiting in the pharmaceutical industry has been in existence for a long time.
+Counterfeiting in the pharmaceutical industry has been in existence for a long time in history.
 Fake drugs pose a significant threat to public health as they may contain harmful ingredients or have inadequate dosage levels, which can cause severe harm or even death to patients.
 The Tylenol poisoning of 1982 is an instance which shed light on the importance of having stringent regulations and standards for the production and distribution of pharmaceutical products.

 However, despite the strict laws and guidelines, counterfeiters continue to exploit customers.
 Even the cancer medications weren't left alone.
 In late 2022, counterfeit cancer drugs worth Rs 8 crore were seized in Delhi and the most shocking part is that the racket has been in action for the past four years.
 Counterfeit cancer drugs can be fatal because they can result in cancer progression or recurrence, decreased treatment effectiveness and unfavourable side effects.